hamodyk/Corsair-Ambience/README.md

 # Download & Run

-To download the latest version, click on one of the links below
+To download the latest version, click on one of the following links:

 [v2.1 - Installer (recommended)](https://github.com/hamodyk/Corsair-Ambience/releases/download/v2.1/AmbienceInstaller.msi)